peterhinch/micropython-async/v3/docs/SCHEDULE.md

  7. `times=None` If an integer `n` is passed the callable will be run at the next `n` scheduled times.
 Hence a value of 1 specifies a one-shot event.

+The `schedule` function only terminates if `times` is not `None`.
+In this case termination occurs after the last run of the callable and the return value is the value returned by that run of the callable.

-The `schedule` function only terminates if `times` is not `None`, and then typically after a long time.
-Consequently `schedule` is usually started with `asyncio.create_task`, as in the following example where a callback is scheduled at various times.
+Because `schedule` does not terminate promptly it is usually started with `asyncio.create_task`, as in the following example where a callback is scheduled at various times.
 The code below may be run by issuing
 ```python